MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 *Pair* or :pear::
 * (noun) Either the two people pair programming, or the *pairing* partner of the current subject.
 E.g. "The *pair* can try alternating roles", "Try spending some time asking your *pair* about their day before you start working on the *problem*".
-* (verb) The act of pairing, e.g. "to pair or not to pair, that is the question"
+* (verb) The act of pairing, for example "to pair or not to pair, that is the question".

-*Pairer*: A member of a pair
+*Pairer*: A member of a pair.

 *Session*: A stretch of time where two people are *pairing*.
 This ends when the *pair* splits up for anything more than a short break.